schemathesis/schemathesis/docs/python.rst

 - ``response_schema_conformance``.
 The response content does not conform to the schema defined for this specific response;
 - ``response_headers_conformance``.
 The response headers does not contain all defined headers.

-Validation happens in the ``case.validate_response`` function, but you can add your code to verify the response conformance as you do in regular Python tests.
+Validation happens in the ``case.call_and_validate`` function, but you can add your code to verify the response conformance as you do in regular Python tests.
 By default, all available checks will be applied, but you can customize it by passing a tuple of checks explicitly:

 .. code-block:: python